Hardening NixOS

 That said, I typically write about what I'm implementing myself to deepen understanding and share what works for me.

-, you can often click to check for yourself.
+--Sourcemeans the proceeding paragraph came from--Source, you can often click to check for yourself.
 If you use some common sense with a bit of caution you could end up with a more secure NixOS system that fits your needs.

 Much of this guide draws inspiration or recommendations from the well-known Linux Hardening Guide by Madaidan's Insecurities.
 Madaidan’s work is widely regarded in technical and security circles as one of the most comprehensive and rigorously researched sources on practical Linux security, frequently cited for its depth and actionable advice.
 For example, much of the original basis for hardening for nix-mineral came from this guide as well.
+This can be a starting point but shouldn't be blindly followed either, always do your own research, things change frequently.

 ❗ Note on SELinux and AppArmor: While NixOS can provide a high degree of security through its immutable and declarative nature, it's important to understand the limitations regarding Mandatory Access Control (MAC) frameworks.
 Neither SELinux nor AppArmor are fully supported or widely used in the NixOS ecosystem.
 You can do a lot to secure NixOS but if anonymity and isolation are paramount, I recommend booting into a Tails USB stick.
+Or using Whonix.

-☝️ The unique file structure of NixOS, particularly the immutable /nix/store
+☝️ The unique file structure of NixOS, particularly the immutable /nix/store,

 makes it difficult to implement and manage the file-labeling mechanisms that